Unauthorized port-out best practicesFollow

 In order to encourage competition and freedom of choice by the end users, applicable rules and procedures limit the ability of the old (losing) carrier to verify that port-out requests are properly authorized.
 Therefore, in order to support successful porting, Bandwidth requires its customers to obtain legally valid authorization from the end users as part of each port request it makes.
-Legally valid authorization is captured using an LOA that contains at least the minimum required information according to the FCC’s rules and industry standards.
+A legally valid authorization is captured using an LOA that contains at least the required information according to the FCC’s rules and industry standards.

 How do I report an unauthorized port?

 Bandwidth can provide port-out notifications so that customers are able to review and validate phone numbers that have been ported out by the end users.
 If your end user reports that a number has ported without valid authorization, your Bandwidth Porting Team will work with the other carrier to determine the validity of the request and, if the port wasn't authorized, return the number as quickly as possible.

 Important: Any unauthorized port-out disputes must originate from the end user disputing the port and be reported to Bandwidth within 24 hours of the occurrence, but no more than one week after the occurrence.
 Any unauthorized port request brought to our attention more than one week after the day it ported away is considered a "winback" to which standard porting timeframes and policies apply.
 An unauthorized port request that's older than one week won't be worked as an unauthorized port out.

 In order for your Bandwidth Porting Team to validate an unauthorized port-out request and/or attempt to restore a number that has been ported without authorization, please perform the following steps:

 - Report the potential unauthorized port to your Bandwidth Porting Team by opening a ticket.

 - Include the true end user information you have on file that should have been used for approval.